openstack/nova/doc/source/cli/nova-manage.rst

     found by uuid, this command will return an exit code of 1.
 If the provided transport_url or/and database_connection is/are same as another cell, this command will return an exit code of 3.
 If the properties cannot be set, this will return 2.
+If an attempt is made to disable and enable a cell at the same time, this command will return an exit code of 4.
+If an attempt is made to disable or enable cell0 this command will return an exit code of 5.
     Otherwise, the exit code will be 0.

     .. note::

       Updating the ``transport_url`` or ``database_connection`` fields on a running system will NOT result in all nodes immediately using the new values.
 Use caution when changing these values.

+      The scheduler will not notice that a cell has been enabled/disabled until it is restarted or sent the SIGHUP signal.

 ``nova-manage cell_v2 delete_host --cell_uuid <cell_uuid> --host <host>``
     Delete a host by the given host name and the given cell uuid.
 Returns 0